-In cases where the Headteacher and parents/carers agree that the progress of the young person has been unsatisfactory and the young person is unwilling or unable to benefit from the educational opportunities offered, or if a parent's/carers failure to engage in strategies implemented by the school are resulting in a continuing pattern of poor behaviour or lack of improvement in behaviour, the Headteacher may consult with the Local Authority and propose a managed move to another school.
-This is not exclusion and in such cases the Headteacher may assist the parents/carers in placing the young person in another school.
+'Managed moves' from one school to another as an alternative to exclusion can sometimes be effective in breaking the cycle of poor student behaviour. these moves are used in students' best interests, with the agreement of everyone involved within the statutory guidance.
+This does not constitute as off-rolling or an exclusion.
+If In cases where the Headteacher and parents/carers agree that the progress of the young person has been unsatisfactory and the young person is unwilling or unable to benefit from the educational opportunities offered, or if a parent's/carers failure to engage in strategies implemented by the school are resulting in a continuing pattern of poor behaviour or lack of improvement in behaviour, the Headteacher may consult with the Local Authority and propose a managed move to another setting.
+This is done by giving a 6-week notice so that the responsibility of education of the young person is passed onto the Local Authority.